Just Updated to MacOS High Sierra: My First Impressions

 I just upgraded my macOS to High Sierra!
-I updated as soon as my macbook prompted me to do so.
+I updated as soon as my MacBook prompted me to do so.
 The update was rather slow, compared to previous updates.
-I didn’t really expect anything grand, despite the slow update.
+I didn’t really expect anything grand, despite the delayed update.
 If I’m not mistaken, it took almost 2 hours or even more.

 I will be sharing with you my initial insights or first impressions on the update.
 This is actually the most exciting update I’ve had so far.
 At last!
 They didn’t actually shortchange us on this, in my opinion.
 So, here it goes:

 On with the photos.
 I have yet to try these out (as with the rest of the updates), but I guess High Sierra takes a big leap here.
 If you’re not really a pro photographer or image editor like me, I think this we might have just found the Holy Grail!
 My first impression (which doesn’t always last) is that it might actually be at par with the paid and soon-to-be-subscribed photo-editing apps out there.
 It has white balance, fine-tuning, retouch, noise reduction, etc. For my more in-depth review, I’ll make Jimu compare it with Adobe Photoshop.